Why Get An RV Inspection By A Certified RV Inspector?

 LP Gas System

 I will locate and inspect the LP tank(s).
 I will verify the manufacture date and inspect the hoses and regulator.
 If fitted, I will inspect the condition of the ASME or DOT tank and document the manufacture date and capacity.

 I will identify the refrigerator brand and model, and operate on all heat sources.
-I will measure and record the inside temperature of the refrigerator and freezer areas, and confirm the correct ventilation.
+And I will measure and record the inside temperature of the refrigerator and freezer areas, and confirm the correct ventilation.

 I will locate and identify the furnace brand, and verify the ability of the furnace to produce warm air.
-I will also inspect registers for blockages, confirm controls operate, and note any unusual noises or vibrations.
+And I will also inspect registers for blockages, confirm controls operate, and note any unusual noises or vibrations.

 Cooktop and Stove

 I will locate and identify the cooktop and stove, evaluate its condition, and confirm the burner and oven operation.

 I will locate and identify the air conditioners and measure and report the Delta T of each one.
 I will also inspect the filters, registers and coils (where accessible).